 Comparative Biomedical Sciences (CBS)

 I was born and raised in Flagstaff, Arizona and graduated as valedictorian from Flagstaff High School.
-While still in high school, I concurrently attended Northern Arizona University, where I completed the chemistry major course requirements and conducted research on photoconductive organic polymer systems.
-Thereafter, I attended the California Institute of Technology, where I was a member of Lloyd House and graduated with honors in chemistry and biology.
-For graduate school at the University of California at Berkeley, I worked under the mentorship of the late Prof. Jeffery A. Winer.
+While still in high school, I concurrently attended Northern Arizona University, where I completed the chemistry major requirements and conducted research on photoconductive organic polymer systems.
+Thereafter, I attended the California Institute of Technology (Caltech), where I was a member of Lloyd House and graduated with honors in chemistry and biology.
+For graduate school at the University of California at Berkeley, I studied under the mentorship of the late Prof. Jeffery A. Winer.
 My dissertation focused on the functional organization of convergent neural circuits in the auditory forebrain.
 Afterwards, I received an NIH Kirschstein NRSA Fellowship to work with Prof. S. Murray Sherman at the University of Chicago, where I was a Research Associate (Assistant Professor).
 Since 2011, I have been on the faculty at the LSU School of Veterinary Medicine.

 I am currently the director of the Year 1 DVM curriculum and also teach and coordinate the Veterinary Neuroscience course (VMED 5171).
 In addition, I teach in the graduate molecular and cell biology course (CBS 7104) and coordinated the department journal club (CBS 7003).
 I also produce and host a syndicated science radio program, The Groks Science Show, which is supported in part by a grant from the National Science Foundation.
 The show is heard locally on WHYR 96.9 FM and nationally through the Public Radio Exchange (PRX).